Subham-Mishra/Statistical-arbitrage-model/README.md

 From the data we extracted "20MICRONS" data and stored in csv file.
 The code for ectraction is in sam.py

-After then the project guide is available in PPT

 I did time series analysis to seperate 2016 & 2017 reports as Training and Testing data respectively.

 Then did regression with TheilSenRegressor.